Leanavgnr/netflix_sql_project/README.md

 GROUP BY sensitive_category;
 ```

-Objective: Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
+Objective: Categorize content as 'Violent content' if it contains 'kill' or 'violence' and 'Non violent' otherwise.
 Count the number of items in each category.

 ## Findings and Conclusion